 Justification should be given to demonstrate why more than one person would be required to lead this research and how this brings added value to the application.Please also provide a brief overview of their role in the proposed research.

 This refers to the percentage of your time that you will commit to this project.If you are funded as part of other NIHR projects that will be running concurrently, your time must not exceed 100% overall.

 NOTE: For application/contracting purposes, the joint lead applicant will be counted as a co-applicant.

 Add details of all co-applicants and their specific role in the project.
 Do not include collaborators, who should be mentioned (if necessary) in the Research Plan section of the form.

 Co-applicants are those individuals with responsibility for the day to day management and delivery of the project and can include patients, carers and service users.
-Co-applicants are considered part of the project team and are expected to share responsibility for its successful delivery.
-Collaborators normally provide specific expertise on particular aspects of the project but do not share in the responsibility for the delivery of the project.
+Co-applicants, including public co-applicants, are considered part of the project team and are expected to share responsibility for its successful delivery.
+In contrast, Ccollaborators normally provide specific expertise on particular aspects of the project but do not share in the responsibility for the delivery of the project.

 Section 4: Plain English Summary of Research